 8. Rosario Dawson

 We love Rosario Dawson.
 We love that she’s determined.
-We love that she’s different.
+We love that she’s unique.
 And we love that she speaks her mind.
 But most of all, we love that she fought for everything she has today.

 Raised in New York, New York, Dawson’s mother was only 16 years old when she was born.
 When Dawson was a baby, her mother moved her family, including Dawson’s half brother and step father, into an abandoned building in Manhattan.
 They squatted on the property and overtime installed their own plumbing and electrical wiring.
 Eventually she was discovered at the age of 15 on her front porch by a screenwriter who had the perfect role for her in his upcoming film, Kids.
 Dawson was a natural, and has since starred in over fifty films.

 Dawson, who is of Puerto Rican and Cuban descent, is involved in numerous charities and advocacy groups, including the Lower East Side Girls Club, Parents, Families, and Friends of Lesbians and Gays, Vote Latino, Amnesty International, and serves on the board of V-day, a global movement to end violence against girls and women.
 She is also an advocate for equal pay for women and people of color – even going as far to challenge Hollywood pay rates.
 We appreciate her candor and passion for human rights, women of color, and female inequality.
 She’s just the best.